mirceaulinic/mirceaulinic.github.io/_posts/2017-10-18-even-driven-network-automation.md

 %PKT_INFRA-LINK-3-UPDOWN : Interface TenGigE0/2/0/4, changed state to Down
 ```

-This is why my colleague Luke Overed and I started working on a library to
+This is why my colleague Luke Overend and I started working on a library to
 normalise the syslog messages, in a vendor-agnostic way.
 And we soon learnt that
 the most suitable structures have been already defined in the OpenConfig and
 IETF YANG models.

-I have expanded more on this topic in a
+I have elaborated more on this topic in a
 [NAPALM Automation blog post](https://napalm-automation.net/napalm-logs-released/).

 The syslog messages can be directed straight from the device to the napalm-logs
 process via UDP, or TCP, or via brokers or other systems such as Apache Kafka,
-ZeroMQ etc. The structured data is then binary serialised, encrypted and signed
+ZeroMQ etc. The resulting structured data is binary serialised, encrypted and
-before being published over various channels including ZeroMQ, Kafka, or RabbitMQ.
+signed before being published over various channels including ZeroMQ, Kafka,
+or RabbitMQ.

-For example, napalm-logs would the syslog messages above are mapped into the
+For example, napalm-logs would map the text syslog messages above into the
 [openconfig-interfaces](ops.openconfig.net/branches/master/openconfig-interfaces.html)
 YANG model: